wslhub/WSL-DistroManager/README.md

 ## Planned features/enhancements

+* Enhance simple WSL shim to full features WSL Distro Launcher (based on https://github.com/Microsoft/WSL-DistroLauncher)
-* Issue a command into distro directly.
+* Issue a command or script into distro directly.
 * Set default distro for wsl.exe and bash.exe.
 * Run distro as a specific user.
 * Add new user into distro.